jubobot/leap_se/pages/docs/platform/tutorials/quick-start.md

 ### Install the LEAP command-line utility

-Install the `leap` command system-wide:
+Install the `leap` command system-wide.

+If on Debian Unstable (sid), simply do this:

+    workstation$ sudo apt install leap-cli

+Otherwise, you will need to do this:

     workstation$ sudo gem install leap_cli